-When a managed server is down during session activation, configuration changes from the activation are not reflected on that server.
-In addition, the task status of the session activation is listed as Partially Activated to indicate that the activation was not completed on all managed servers.
-After the managed server is restarted, it synchronizes with the information available with the administration server, and any unactivated changes are activated on the managed server.
+When a Managed Server is down during session activation, configuration changes from the activation are not reflected on that server.
+In addition, the task status of the session activation is listed as Partially Activated to indicate that the activation was not completed on all Managed Servers.
+After the Managed Server is restarted, it synchronizes with the information available with the Admin Server, and any unactivated changes are activated on the Managed Server.
 For more information about session activations, see "Using the Change Center" in the Oracle Fusion Middleware Administrator's Guide for Oracle Service Bus.

-You can only re-configure a cluster (for example, add new nodes to the cluster or modify business service configuration) when its administration server is active.
+You can only re-configure a cluster (for example, add new nodes to the cluster or modify business service configuration) when its Admin Server is active.

-If the administration server for a cluster is down, deployment or undeployment requests are interrupted, but managed servers continue serving requests.
-You can boot or reboot managed servers using an existing configuration, as long as the required configuration files (msi-config.xml, SerializedSystemIni.dat, and optionally boot.properties) exist in each managed server's root directory.
+If the Admin Server for a cluster is down, deployment or undeployment requests are interrupted, but Managed Servers continue serving requests.
+You can boot or reboot Managed Servers using an existing configuration, as long as the required configuration files (msi-config.xml, SerializedSystemIni.dat, and optionally boot.properties) exist in each Managed Server's root directory.